cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 After which, all the node instances will have their `touched` runtime property set to `my_value`.

 {%note title=Note%}
 Workflow scripts are always evaluated as python code.
-At the momement it is not possible writing workflow scripts in other languages.
+At the moment it is not possible writing workflow scripts in other languages.
 {%endnote%}